-Report rename cleanup and offline proof-pack hardening
+Report rename cleanup and offline evidence-pack hardening

 Release: InvarLock 0.3.9 - CI cleanup, report readability, and offline package safety